Table of Contents

 - Which Phone Plan Is Better?
 Grasshopper Compared To RingCentral

 - The Biggest Differentiating Factor That Will Help You Decide Which Service To Go With: How You Plan To Use It

 - Update- Grasshopper Versus RingCentral For Toll Free 1-800 Numbers & Custom Vanity Numbers

-- Grasshopper – the better choice for people looking for an affordable virtual phone system solution for small business.
-(Grasshopper is perfect for service based businesses, traveling consultants, etc… where you want to add a business line to your cell phone.
+- Grasshopper – the better choice for people looking for an affordable virtual phone system solution for small business on their cell phone.
+(Grasshopper is perfect for service based businesses, traveling consultants, etc… where you want to add a business line to your cell phone.)

 - Grasshopper helps you do 3 things:

 - Let’s you run your business from anywhere

 - Separates you personal and work life while only having to carry one device